Skip to main content

 Short Intro Text

-If you're thinking about your future job, you might already have some ideas.
+If you are thinking about your future job, you may already have some ideas.

-You might think of roles like lawyer, mechanic, nurse, or teacher.
-These are typical examples.
-But if you only think about jobs you already know, you could miss other exciting options.
+You might think of jobs like a lawyer, a mechanic, a nurse, or a teacher.
+These are common examples.

 Image